-A South Carolina woman embarked on an eight-hour journey early last week, determined to finish what she started with unflinching determination.
+A South Carolina woman embarked on an eight-hour journey early last week after taking a nice bath with a bath bomb, she determined to finish what she started with unflinching determination.
 Armed with a high-speed internet connection and an arsenal of snacks, the woman credits her mild-to-moderate level of untreated depression with the successful completion of an entire Netflix original series in just one sitting.

 “I had been hearing a lot about that Stranger Things show, so I was like…,” shrugged Simpsonville native, Ilana Bronstein.